IHTM20026 - Investigating form IHT410: If the answer to Question 10 is Yes

 In this instance there will be a lump sum payable under a purchased life annuity as a result of the deceased’s death.
-This is usually because the annuity is “capital protected”, i.e. the gross annuity payments during life amount to less than the purchase price - in this case the lump sum is a refund of the difference.
+This is usually because the annuity is ‘capital protected’.
+This means that the gross annuity payments received during life total less than the purchase price of the annuity - the difference is refunded as a lump sum.

 • the name of the company that sold the policy